bitsofinfo/testssl.sh-alerts/README.md

   -d DEBUG_OBJECTPATH_EXPR, --debug-object-path-expr DEBUG_OBJECTPATH_EXPR
                         Default False.
-When True, adds more details on ObjectPath expression parsing to logs
+When True, adds more details on ObjectPath expression parsing to logs -D, --debug-dump-evaldoc
+                        Flag to enable dumping the 'evaluation_doc' to STDOUT after it is constructed for evaluations (WARNING: this is large & json pretty printed) -E, --dump-evaldoc-on-error
+                        Flag to enable dumping the 'evaluation_doc' to STDOUT (json pretty printed) on any error (WARNING: this is large & json pretty printed)
   ```

 # Docker